-- a) brief summary of contents of report; - b) conclusions or Recommendations sought to be endorsed; - c) status of work with reference to work plan including baseline document if available; - d) draft new or draft revised Recommendations; - e) draft liaison in response to or requesting action by other study groups or organizations; - f) reference to contributions considered part of assigned study and summary of contributions considered at rapporteur group meetings (see Note); - g) reference to submissions attributed to collaborators of other organizations; - h) major issues remaining for resolution and draft agenda of future approved meeting, if any; - i) list of attendees at all meetings held since last progress report. - j) a meeting report shall clearly indicate in its title the question number, meeting venue and meeting date.
-In general, the title shall be of the form "Rapporteur Report Q.x/x". - any draft Recommendations produced shall be presented as separate Temporary Documents (one document per Recommendation).
+- a) brief summary of contents of report; - b) conclusions or Recommendations sought to be endorsed; - c) status of work with reference to work plan, including baseline document if available; - d) draft new or draft revised Recommendations; - e) draft liaison in response to or requesting action by other study groups or organizations; - f) reference to contributions considered part of assigned study and summary of contributions considered at rapporteur group meetings (see Note); - g) reference to submissions attributed to collaborators of other organizations; - h) major issues remaining for resolution and draft agenda of future approved meeting, if any; - i) response to question on knowledge of patents; - j) list of attendees at all meetings held since last progress report.

+A meeting report shall clearly indicate in its title the Question number, meeting venue and meeting date.
+In general, the title shall be of the form "Rapporteur Report Q.x/x".

+Any draft Recommendations produced shall be presented as separate Temporary Documents (one document per Recommendation).
 The title of the Temporary Document shall be of the form "Draft new Recommendation X.x: abc", where "abc" stands for the title of the draft Recommendation, or "Draft revised Recommendation X.x: abc", or "Draft Amendment 1 to Recommendation X.x: abc", etc.